The City hall of Brindisi and the Rotary Club “Brindisi Valesio” are delighted to announce the

 SECTIONS AND CATEGORIES

 Art.
-2 – The Competition is divided into three Sections and seven Categories:
+2 – The Competition is divided into three Sections and eight Categories:

 Section I – International Price for Young Pianists.